opsview/plugnpy/README.md

 ## Installing the Library

+For Opsview versions above 6.1. plugnpy is preinstalled.

 For Opsview versions below 6.1, Opsview Python's pip needs to be used to install the library.

 `/opt/opsview/python/bin/pip install <location of plugnpy-version.tar.gz>`

-To install the library locally, download the release package and simply install with pip.
+To install the library locally, download the release package and install with pip.

 `pip install <location of plugnpy-version.tar.gz>`